 Supports 'AAAsf' Stresses: Demand shifts in consumption can be caused by various factors, such as the introduction of new technologies, demographic changes or shifting usage patterns, which present greater risk in this transaction relative to others in this asset class, given the longer tenor of the restructuring bonds.
 Fitch's 'AAAsf' scenario analysis stresses key model variables, such as consumption variance, chargeoff rates and delinquencies, to address this risk.
-Under Fitch's 'AAAsf' stress assumptions, the aggregate RC for the series 2013T/TE, series 2015, series 2016A and series 2016B transactions is 3.49 (cents/kWh), or 16.75% of the residential customer bill, which is consistent for 'AAAsf' ratings.
+Under Fitch's 'AAAsf' stress assumptions, the aggregate RC for the series 2013T/TE, series 2015, series 2016A series 2016B, and series 2017 transactions is 3.76 (cents/kWh), or 19.43% of the residential customer bill, which is consistent for 'AAAsf' ratings.